bannerImage.png

 There are certain exemptions from the regime which may mean a return doesn't need to be completed, notably charitable companies using the dwelling for charitable purposes.

-Under normal circumstances each flat in a block of flats will be treated as a separate dwelling.
-The following are not treated as dwellings for ATED purposes:
+Under normal circumstances each flat, in a block of flats, will be treated as a separate dwelling.
+Of note, the following are not treated as dwellings for ATED purposes:

 Hotels Student halls of residence